 An estimated 20 million in East Africa and Horn already faced food insecurity in nine countries before COVID-19 arrived, with numerous food crises, a massive outbreak of desert locusts and extensive flooding threatening millions across the region.
 Millions have already lost their jobs as economies falter amid lockdowns and curfews to stop the spread of COVID-19.

 The disease is spreading across the region at the same time as fears are increasing that new swarms of desert locusts, particularly in Ethiopia, Kenya and near Somalia may eat newly planted crops ahead of the main harvest from July to September.
 Floods during the current long rains are another additional threat to people and food supplies in much of the region.

-The APPG for Africa together with the Royal African Society is hosting a public-parliamentary webinar to promote understanding of the worsening food crisis in East Africa and what interventions and innovations are effective in mitigating the crisis.
-We will also explore where there is need for more focus and support from partners.
-We will be joined by a panel of three speakers before opening up for 30 minutes of live Q&A moderated by the Chair.
+The APPG for Africa together with the Royal African Society hosted a public-parliamentary webinar to promote understanding of the worsening food crisis in East Africa and what interventions and innovations are effective in mitigating the crisis.

 Brenda Lazarus- Emergency Needs Assessment and Early Warning Advisor, FAO Sub-regional Office for Eastern Africa